A framework to drive a proof or refutation of the Collatz Conjecture

 Oddity of algebraic expressions

-Oddity is a function that returns a boolean integer, 1 if the number is odd.
-Also useful to eliminate branching.
+Oddity is a function that receives a natural number and returns a boolean integer: 1 when the number is odd and 0 otherwise.
+We will also use this function to eliminate branching in Collatz formula.

 Being a and b integer expressions: